Mohana7416/Magical-Arena/README.md

 Damage is : 10
 -------------------------------------------
 Player A attacks Player B
-Player B health 100 reduced to  : 100
+Player B health 100 reuced to 100 No reuction
 Damage is : 0
 -------------------------------------------
 Player B attacks Player A